 Keeping my lighting scenarios as fast as possible allows me to move between scenarios quickly, while still creating beautiful photography for my couples.
 Natural light is involved, but I’m not afraid of flash in the least.
 I work with tools and an arsenal of mental notes (lots of them that are described in this course!) to help me move between situations quickly and flawlessly.

 In the photography world, there are a million ways to light one simple scene.
 The methods outlined in this course are my personal preferences.
 I encourage you to try them and then modify if necessary to fit your photography style and client needs.

 WHERE YOU LIVE MATTERS

-I work in Pittsburgh, Pennsylvania, which is an area subject to rain on summer days, snow in April, and 80 degree sunny days in November.
-I’m faced with varying conditions every single wedding (what photographer isn’t!?) and have to adjust all of the time.
+I work in Pittsburgh, Pennsylvania.
+It is an area subject to rain on summer days, snow in April, and 80 degree sunny days in November.
+I’m faced with varying conditions every single wedding (what photographer isn’t!?) and have to adjust all the time.